Laudarisd/Project_Root/Setup-Installation/Install-Docker-/README.md

 $ docker --version
 $ docker ps

-# make a new container and mount current directory to docker
+# make a new container(test) and mount current directory to docker

 $ docker run --name "test" --gpus all -v "${PWD}" -it ufoym/deepo bash

+# If this doesn't mount desire dir, try this

+$ docker run --name "test" --gpus all -v "${PWD}:/workspace" -it ufoym/deepo bash

+# After making the container "test", we can start and attach container whenever we want.

 # start container;
 $ docker start test